oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-operations/helidon-operations.md

 ## Step 3: Metrics
 Tracking solutions like Zipkin can provide us with detail on how a single request is processed, but they are not going to be able to tell us how many requests were made, and what the distribution of requests per second is.
 This is the kind of thing that is needed by the operations team to understand how the microservice is being used, and where enhancements may be a good idea (especially where to focus development work for performance enhancements)

+### Step 3a: Counting calls

-The pom.xml will need to be updated for the metrics, that's already been done for you here.
+The pom.xml would usually need to be updated for the metrics, that's already been done for you here.

   1. Go to the project **Storefront**, and navigate to folder **resources**